List of Star Wars species (A–E): Bith

 Bith are native to the planet Clak'Dor VII.
 They have pale skin, large heads and eyes, and long fingers.
 Their mouths are hidden within three folds of moist skin, and their ears are capable of hearing frequencies far beyond those that most species can perceive.
 In some cases, Bith have been known to hear high-powered communication broadcast signals without using artificial equipment.
 Due to their highly tuned audio senses, Bith are often sought after as musicians across the galaxy.
 They also have great reputations as starship mechanics and scientists.
 Figrin D'an and the Modal Nodes are a Bith band seen playing music in the Mos Eisley Cantina.
 Bith are also able to store large amounts of information in a very short period of time and retain that information in an undamaged binary state for short periods of time.
 They are considered mature at ten years of age and are known for long life.

-In Star Wars: Knights of the Old Republic II, Mira explains not to use a sonic grenade, as Bith have particularly sensitive hearing, a sonic grenade would normally stun other races but would "cause a Bith's head to pop like a melon".
-Darth Plagueis' master, Darth Tenebrous, was a Bith.
-Darth Tenebrous's other apprentice, Darth Venamis, was also a Bith.